trdean1/qalgebra/README.md

 # qalgebra
-Algorithms for performing arithmetic on polynomials of quaternions
+Algorithms for performing arithmetic on special polynomials of quaternions.
+These polynomials have quaternion coefficients but are variables of complex roots of unity (i.e. z=e^{-i \theta}, and the j, and k components are both zero).

 Start of what is hopefully a useful project.